An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Related Works

 \subsection{Data flow graph mapping}

 Table \ref{tab: SoA comparison} includes the various features supported by SoA mappers.
 DFG mappers, such as AA-ILP\cite{chin_architecture-agnostic_2018}, SAT-MapIt\cite{satmapit}, and E2EMap\cite{liu_e2emap_2024} perform modulo scheduling, partially overlapping loop iterations, minimizing their Initiation Interval (\textit{II}) to reduce runtime.
 Modulo scheduling handles both mapping and runtime optimization for a single loop but has limitations in managing control flow, e.g. it can only issue control-free iterations to the CGRA mesh, limiting flexibility.
-In these works, data transfer operations are not automated, and the DFG mappers can process only one basic block, as they do not support CFG generation, thus limiting CGRA code coverage.
+In these works, data transfer operations are not automated, and DFG mappers can process only one basic block because they do not support CFG generation, thus limiting the coverage of the CGRA code.

-Recent efforts to expand such scope include IR transformation, which merges multiple DFGs into one, employing traditional compiler optimizations such as loop unrolling and partial prediction for if-conversion~\cite{7529868,10531698,10.1145/2459316.2459319}.
-Similarly, Dual-Issue Single-Execution (DISE)~\cite{dynamic_ii, compile_branch2} issues two branches (if-else clauses) within a single loop to the same PE, allowing the correct execution path to be determined at runtime based on the condition.
-While these methods extend the applicability of modulo scheduling, they do not ensure that every irregular loop can be successfully compiled—limiting the applications that can be accelerated by CGRAs~\cite{compile_branch1}.
-Indeed, in these methodologies the compilation scope remains constrained, particularly for nested loops and divergent branches.
+Recent efforts to expand such scope include the IR transformation, which merges multiple DFGs into one, employing traditional compiler optimizations such as loop unrolling and partial prediction for if conversion~\cite{7529868,10531698,10.1145/2459316.2459319}.
+Similarly, Dual-Issue Single-Execution (DISE)~\cite{dynamic_ii, compile_branch2} issues two branches (if-else clauses) within a single loop to the same PE, allowing the correct execution path to be determined at runtime based on the condition. { MLIR-CGRA~\cite{mlir_cgra} decouples standard loop optimizations from CGRA-specific mapping passes and is architecture-agnostic, effectively exposing spatial and temporal parallelism in structured loop kernels.
+However, its compilation flow fundamentally targets DFGs derived from single loops or loop nests.} Although these methods extend the applicability of modulo scheduling, {they still cannot guarantee successful compilation of all irregular loops, such as loops with variable bounds, thereby limiting the range of applications that can be accelerated by CGRAs.}~\cite{compile_branch1}.
+Indeed, in these methodologies, the compilation scope remains constrained, particularly for nested loops and divergent branches.
 Instead, we support general application compilation, enhancing mapping efficiency.